Dieffenbachia poisoningDumbcane poisoning; Leopard lily poisoning; Tuft root poisoning

 Wipe out the mouth with a cold, wet cloth.
-Rinse your eyes and skin well if they touched the plant.
+Rinse the person's eyes and skin well if they touched the plant.
 Give milk to drink.
-Call Poison Control for more guidance.
+Call poison control for more guidance.

 Before Calling Emergency

-- The parts of the plant that were eaten
+- Parts of the plant that were eaten, if known

 Take the plant with you to the hospital, if possible.

-The health care provider will measure and monitor the patient's vital signs, including temperature, pulse, breathing rate, and blood pressure.
+The health care provider will measure and monitor the person's vital signs, including temperature, pulse, breathing rate, and blood pressure.
 Symptoms will be treated as appropriate.
-The patient may receive breathing support and fluids through a vein (IV).
+The person may receive breathing support and fluids through a vein (IV).

 If contact with the person's mouth is not severe, symptoms usually resolve within a few days.
 For people who do have severe contact with the plant, a longer recovery time may be necessary.